-The Project Sponsor will purchase acre-credits for the 8.175 acres of permanent impacts to wetlands and associated open water areas (including 0.17 acres within the NYSW mitigation site) from an approved Wetland Mitigation Bank or Banks whose primary service areas include the Hackensack-Passaic Hydrologic Unit 02030103 watershed where the New Jersey surface alignment portion of the Project is located and the Lower Hudson Hydrologic Unit 02030101 watershed where the 0.439-acre wetland area in Hoboken is located.
-It is anticipated that the Project Sponsor will solicit bids from approved Wetland Mitigation Banks to procure the necessary mitigation acre-credits once the project has received approval from the regulatory authorities.
-The anticipated mitigation ratio is 1 acre-credits purchased for every 1 acre impacted, with each acre-credit representing a mitigation ratio of 3 to 1.
+The Project Sponsor will purchase acre-credits for the permanent impacts to wetlands and associated open water areas within the Meadowland and permanent wetland and permanent upland impacts to the NYSW Mitigation Site from an approved Wetland Mitigation Bank or Banks whose primary service areas include the Hackensack-Passaic Hydrologic Unit 02030103 watershed where the New Jersey surface alignment portion of the Project is located and the Lower Hudson Hydrologic Unit 02030101 watershed where Wetland F in Hoboken is located.
+The Project Sponsor will solicit bids from approved Wetland Mitigation Banks within these service areas to procure the necessary mitigation acre-credits once the project has received approval from the regulatory authorities.